Former Wichita mayor Carl Brewer honored with veterans banner

 WICHITA, Kan.
-(KSNW) – Former veterans were honored today in Wichita, one of them being former Mayor Carl Brewer who died at 63 years old this year.
+(KSNW) – Former veterans were honored Sunday in Wichita, one of them being former Mayor Carl Brewer, 63, who died back in June.

-“Carl was very proud of his many years of service in the Kansas Army National Guard and really felt that his military training is what shaped him into being a leader in the military, and also the civilian life,” said Brewer’s wife Kathy Brewer.
+“Carl was very proud of his many years of service in the Kansas Army National Guard and really felt that his military training is what shaped him into being a leader in the military and also the civilian life,” said Kathy Brewer, Carl’s wife.

-“First of all, with Captain Brewer, when I was a young Lieutenant I was assigned to his unit.
-I learned many good things about leadership, managing people, working well with others,” Rick Moreno, Veterans Unidos, and Kansas Honor Banner official said.
+“First of all with Captain Brewer, when I was a young lieutenant, I was assigned to his unit.
+I learned many good things about leadership, managing people, working well with others,” said Rick Moreno, Veterans Unidos and Kansas Honor Banner official.

-Moreno knows that Brewers’s 22 years of military service is something to honor.
+Moreno knows that Brewer’s 22 years of military service is something to honor.
 His goal now is to honor Brewer and others who gave to this country by giving them a banner.

 Brewer’s wife, Kathy, says he took those skills and applied them to serving Wichita.